Annihilator of Ext: Introduction

-\item[(iii)] \emph{Counterexamples and limitations}: We construct explicit examples showing that the containment can fail, even in low-dimensional regular rings (see Corollary \ref{n}), and demonstrate the necessity of the unmixedness assumption in Question \ref{1.1}.
+\item[(iii)] \emph{Counterexamples and limitations.} We construct explicit examples showing that the containment may fail even in low-dimensional regular rings (see Corollary \ref{n}), thereby demonstrating the necessity of the unmixedness hypothesis in Question \ref{1.1}.
+Our example is significantly simpler than the one given in \cite{corso}, and the ring involved is $3$-dimensional.